naver/searchad-apidoc/README.md

 # Naver Search AD API

+##Notice (2017/4)
+From May 4, 2017
+JAVA version 6 or earlier is not supported.

 ##Emergency Inspection Notice (2017/3)

 Date: March, 9, 2017 (Thursday) 03:00 AM - March, 9, 2017 (Thursday) 07:00 AM